zzzprojects/System.Linq.Dynamic.Core/README.md

 # System.Linq.Dynamic.Core

-This is a **dotnet CORE port** of the the Microsoft assembly for the .Net 4.0 Dynamic language functionality.
+This is a **.NET Core port** of the the Microsoft assembly for the .Net 4.0 Dynamic language functionality.

 The following frameworks are supported:
 - net35